-Mrs. Factor has an undergraduate degree in History from Columbia University, and is a graduate of the Yale Law School, where she was Executive Editor of Yale Journal on Regulation.
-Mrs. Factor is also a published author and editor on a wide range of issues, including public policy, state and local government finance, and American politics.
+Ms. Factor has an undergraduate degree in History from Columbia University and is a graduate of Yale Law School, where she was Executive Editor of Yale Journal on Regulation.
+Ms. Factor is also a published author and editor on a wide range of issues, including public policy, state and local government finance, and American politics.

 Susan Flint is the Clinical Program Director at IntraBio.
 Ms. Flint has over 30 years of experience in global clinical operations and regulatory affairs.
 Prior to joining IntraBio, Ms. Flint was the Vice President and Head of Clinical Operations at Wilson Therapeutics AB, where she led the international clinical global development team conducting Phase 2 and Phase 3 clinical trials for orphan indications.
 Following the purchase of Wilson Therapeutics AB by Alexion, Ms. Flint led the clinical operations transition of two ongoing Phase 2 trials and one ongoing Phase 3 trials to Alexion.

 Ms. Flint has extensive experience in clinical trials and regulatory affairs in the US, EU, and Canada, and has led several international Phase 1-3 clinical programs for pharmaceutical companies specializing in rare and orphan diseases, central nervous system, and oncology indications.
 She has successfully filed over 10 New Drug Applications/Marketing Approval Authorizations, more than 20 Investigational New Drug Applications, and 4 Orphan Drug Applications.